 Data Protection in Canada: All You Need to Know about PIPEDA

-Canada has long been at the forefront of data protection with its Personal Information Protection and Electronic Documents Act (PIPEDA) enacted as early at 2000.
+Canada has long been at the forefront of data protection with its Personal Information Protection and Electronic Documents Act (PIPEDA) enacted as early as 2000.
 The early legislation was based on the 10 principles set out in the Model Care for the Protection of Personal Information way back in 1996 which included, among others, accountability, consent and the limiting of data collection.
 Today, these principles can also be found in the EU General Data Protection Regulation (GDPR).
+Canadian privacy law intends to protect the privacy of individuals and give them the right to access information gathered about them.

 Who does PIPEDA apply to?

-There is a reason why the adequacy ruling received by Canada was restricted to commercial organizations: PIPEDA only applies to the collection, use or disclosure of personal information in the course of a commercial activity.
-Federally-regulated businesses such as banks, airlines and telecommunications companies also fall under its scope.
+There is a reason why the adequacy ruling received by Canada was restricted to commercial organizations: PIPEDA only applies to the collection, use or disclosure of personal information in the course of commercial activity.
+Federally-regulated businesses such as banks, airlines, and telecommunications companies also fall under its scope.

-What this essentially means is that not-for-profit organizations, political parties and associations as well as educational institutions and hospitals, as long as they don’t engage in any commercial activities, are outside the jurisdiction of PIPEDA.
+What this essentially means is that not-for-profit organizations, political parties and associations as well as educational institutions and hospitals, as long as they don’t engage in any commercial activities, are outside the jurisdiction of the Canadian data privacy law.
 Fundraising, collecting membership fees and donations as well as compiling lists of members or donors for the purpose of communication are not considered commercial activities, but selling, bartering or leasing these lists is.

 PIPEDA does not apply to federal government departments and agencies as their personal information-handling practices fall under the incidence of the Privacy Act.